Rosgen Natural Channel Design · saveourstreamsusa.com

 Restoring Southeast Trout Streams to Their Original Footings

-We combine advanced fluvial geomorphology, native bioengineering, and real-time IoT stream monitoring to stabilize banks, lower water temperatures, and generate high-yield USACE Savannah District stream mitigation credits across North Georgia.
+We combine fluvial geomorphology, native bioengineering, and a real-time stream telemetry network now in development to stabilize banks, lower water temperatures, and develop USACE Savannah District stream mitigation credits across North Georgia.

 Our Ecological Restoration Approach